diegofhe/JJ-thinknig-flow/noGi/attacks/sideControl/ushiroSankaku-Hankai sankaku.md

 # **Ushiro senkaku** (Gordon Ryan side control vol 4 33:00)

 1. Near and far arm isloated to prepare the shin mount
-2. This will cause your head to be on the ground doing base,  place your weight and base on your elbows, head and pin arm
+2. This will cause your head to be on the ground doing base,  place your weight and base on your elbows, head and pin arm. you want to push his head and almost lift it off the ground.
 3. Go shin mount on his closest hip
 4. Slide your knee to touch your elbow , you can place it over your triceps almost like knee to the armpit if he struggle, for more control. across his stomach, with that you won't be trapped in side guard